 |A view of the archaeological project (Courtesy of Marion Savic)|

-While most of the attention has been focused on the fragile tabby structure, Milan and Marion Savic -- who bought the Adam Strain and plan to host businesses and a museum after it is restored – recently brought in an archaeological team to see what’s under the building and buried on the bluff just behind.
+While most of the attention has been focused on the fragile tabby structure, Milan and Marion Savic -- who bought the Adam Strain and plans to host businesses and a museum after it is restored – recently brought in an archaeological team to see what’s under the building and buried on the bluff just behind.

 Among the items found was a Civil War-era bullet -- likely an Enfield round.
 The team found it on a bluff that overlooks water, Marion Savic told the Picket.